Safecast/bGeigieNanoKit/README.md

 The official [Safecast app for iOS](https://itunes.apple.com/us/app/safecast/id571167450?mt=8) brings our extensive dataset of radiation measurements to your mobile device, and provides a full toolset to help you perform measurements with your own instrument such as a Geiger or scintillation counter (not included).
 The app functions as a virtual Geiger counter, allowing you to see your location on a map while displaying radiation readings that have been taken nearby.
 The app is currently for iOS only.

-In addition, the Safecast Drive app for [iOS](https://itunes.apple.com/us/app/safecast-drive/id996229604?mt=8) and [Android](https://play.google.com/store/apps/details?id=io.wizkers.safecast.drive&hl=en) enables you to:
+In addition, the Safecast Drive app [Android](https://github.com/Safecast/bGeigie-Drive) enables you to:

-- Connect with your bGeigieNano (if you have the Bluetooth LE module installed), record data, and upload the data to Safecast directly, without removing your MicroSD card
+- Connect with your bGeigieNano (if you have the [bGeigeCast](https://bgeigiezen.safecast.jp/store-2/bgeigiecast-build-for-bgeigienano/) module installed), record data, and upload the data to Safecast directly, without removing your MicroSD card
 - Access previous logs and update their status

-### Troubleshooting

-#### Troubleshooting the iSafecast Geiger Bot App for iOS

-In principle, the app's analog click counting is simple; it looks for samples in the recording buffer from the OS that exceed threshold X.

-However, a variety of factors can affect it.
-App author Nick Dolezal recommends taking the following steps:

-1. Verifying the output of the pulse with an oscilloscope (if you don't have an oscilloscope, you might want to buy an inexpensive DSO Nano online)
-2. Ensuring that the voltage is in the [consumer line-level range](http://en.wikipedia.org/wiki/Line_level)
-3. Ensuring that the pulse width (duration) is at least [two samples at 44.1 khz](http://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem)
-4. Verifying that the pin-out is correct, both at the unit and at the end of the cable.
-The cable or device must also short mic and ground with a resistor of a certain impedance to be detected by the iPhone.
-If you overdo that, or if it's done with the cable and unit, you may not see any input.

-Software factors that may affect input include:

-- App settings
-- OS settings (such as accessibility features)
-- iOS 7 microphone permissions

-Hardware factors that may affect output include:

-- Differing impedance in electronics or cables
-- Non-voltage regulated output + low battery
-- Noise from external power (interferes with gamma spectroscopy)
-- Configuration settings

 **Common Issues**